1. Ask yourself if you could be doing better with your home loan

 → How does your loan rate?
 Compare all home loans on Canstar’s database.

-2. If you’re looking for a lower-risk place to keep your cash, take a look at some of the returns on offer
+2. If you’re looking for a low-risk place to keep your cash, consider shopping around for savings rates

 If you’re shopping around, be mindful of the conditions and withdrawal restrictions some institutions may place on deposit products in return for their sharpest rates.
 For example, you may need to deposit a certain amount each month and make no withdrawals in order to earn the bonus interest.

-Canstar only lists ADIs in our savings, transaction and term deposit comparison database.
+Canstar only lists ADIs in our comparison database for savings accounts, transaction accounts and term deposits.

-→ How does your return stack up?
+→ How do your returns stack up?
 Compare all government-guaranteed term deposit accounts and savings accounts on Canstar’s database.